Admission Arrangements For the Academic Year 2019/2020

 - Child’s health reasons – medical evidence must be provided which demonstrates a specific health reason that requires a child to attend the preferred school.

-If in categories 2-4 above, a tie-break is necessary to determine which child is admitted, the child living closest to the school will be given priority for admission.
-Distance is measured from the child’s home to the front gates of the school in a straight line.
+If in categories 2-4 above, a tie-break is necessary to determine which child is admitted, this will be decided on random allocation.

 The Academy will operate a waiting list for each year group.
 Where in any year the Academy receives more applications for places than there are places available, a waiting list will operate until the end of the academic year.
 This will be maintained by the Academy Trust and it will be open to any parent to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.